-Breast feeding is a very rewarding experience, but can be quite frustrating to new moms.
-You may have questions concerning breast feeding which arise after your discharge.
-Both of the hospitals have lactation nurses who are extremely helpful.
-Breast pumps, supplies, etc can be obtained through either lactation office.
+Breastfeeding is a very rewarding experience, but can be quite frustrating to new moms.
+You may have questions concerning breastfeeding that arise after your discharge.
+Our hospital has lactation nurses who are extremely helpful.
+Breast pumps, supplies, etc., can be obtained through either lactation office.
 The phone number for the St. Vincent’s lactation office is 939-7538.
-The phone number for the Baptist Montclair lactation office is 592-1684.

-- Make sure you are eating a balanced diet which includes lots of dairy products and other foods which contain adequate calcium.
+- Make sure you are eating a balanced diet that includes lots of dairy products and other foods that contain adequate calcium.

 - Continue taking your prenatal vitamins.

 - Check with us or your pediatrician before taking any medications because many medicines can be passed to the baby through your milk.

 - Massage firm areas of the breasts gently to help express trapped milk.